PlancksEpoch/Neurobiology-coursework/README.md

 # Neurobiology-coursework

 This repository contains several assignments from the final phase of my neurobiology undergraduate degree.
 These projects serve as the foundation for much of my later research, where I explore the ethical use of virtual reality to investigate naturalistic human behaviors.
-While my writing has evolved since completing these deliverables, I remain proud of the ideas they represent.
+While my writing has improved since completing these assignments, I remain proud of the ideas they represent.

 The repo is separated into two sections:
 1) **Human and Animal Behavior**: This folder highlights the physical science behind behavior, with work in ethology, neurology, and endocrinology.